 While our results clearly show that online instruction adversely affects women's short-term performance, it is unclear whether these effects translate into any meaningful long-term disadvantages.
-To be able to estimate longer-term effects on student-level outcomes such as study dropout, we use student-level variation in online instruction in the two math-intensive courses.
-The results show that when exposed to more online lectures in these courses, women earn fewer credits and become more likely to drop out of their studies in the following years.
-A 10-percentage-points increase in online lectures raises women's study dropout probability by 0.07 percentage points or 19%.
+To be able to estimate longer-term effects on student-level outcomes such as study dropout, we use student-level variation in online instruction in the two math-intensive courses.1 The results show that when exposed to more online lectures in these courses, women earn fewer credits and become more likely to drop out of their studies in the following years.
+A 10 percentage point increase in online lectures raises women's dropout probability by 7 percentage points.
 This substantial effect highlights that exposure to online instruction can have lasting negative effects on women's educational careers.

-Next, we examine why online instruction negatively affects women's performance but has no impact on men.
-We use survey data and attendance records of online lectures to explore two broad mechanisms: (1) gender differences in the preference for online lectures; and (2) how online instruction affects learning experiences.
+Next, we examine why online instruction negatively affects women's performance but has no impact on men's.
+Prior studies suggest that women are more likely than men to be social learners and rely more on personal interactions with faculty and peers throughout the learning process (Arbaugh, 2000; Kim and Sax, 2009; Wong and Chapman, 2023).
+Guided by this literature, we use survey data and lecture attendance records to explore two broad mechanisms: (1) gender differences in the preference for online lectures; and (2) how online instruction differentially affects the learning experiences of men and women.2

 To understand preferences for online instruction, we survey students about their preferred teaching mode at the end of the semester.
-We find that women are 36% less likely than men to report online instruction as their preferred mode.
+We find that women are 8 percentage points (or 36%) less likely than men to report online instruction as their preferred mode.
 This gender difference is also reflected in lecture attendance behavior: Overall, women are less likely than men to attend online lectures, and this gender gap is substantially larger for lectures for which in-person attendance is permitted.
-This
+This finding suggests that, whenever physical attendance is possible, women are more likely to attend the lectures in person (instead of attending remotely)-confirming their stronger preference for in-person instruction.3

-&lt;sup>2 Students' longer-term outcomes do not vary at the course level, so we must define a proxy for online exposure that varies at the student level.
+1 Students' longer-term outcomes do not vary at the course level, so we must define a proxy for online exposure that varies at the student level.
 One way to define student-level variation is to calculate the average proportion of online lectures in all courses.
-However, by design, our partial attendance policy does not create exogenous variation in the overall exposure to online lectures: We wanted to give all students equal opportunities to access in-person lectures- although, unavoidably, the exposure was not equal across courses.
-Given our finding that the effect of online instruction is concentrated in the two math-intensive courses (Mathematics and Microeconomics), we focus on how online lectures in these courses affect students' long-run outcomes.
+However, by design, our partial attendance policy does not create exogenous variation in the overall exposure to online lectures: We wanted to give all students equal overall opportunities to access in-person lectures-although, unavoidably, the exposure was not equal across courses.
+Given our finding that the effect of online instruction is concentrated in the two math-intensive courses (Mathematics and Microeconomics), we exploit variation in these courses to study long-run outcomes.